magento/merchdocs/src/cms/page-builder-media-image.md

 ## Advanced

-- Choose the the **Alignment** to control the horizontal positioning of the images added to the container.
+- Choose an **Alignment** to control the horizontal positioning of the images added to the container.

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the image content along the left border of the image container, with allowance for any padding that is specified.